 - Santoli, J. M., L. E. Rodewald, E. F. Maes, M. P. Battaglia, and V. G. Coronado.
 1999.
 Vaccines for Children program, United States, 1997.
 Pediatrics 104(2):e15.

-- Schmier, J., S. Li, J. C. King, K. Nichol, P. J. Mahadevia.
+- Schmier, J., S. Li, J. C. King, K. Nichol, and P. J. Mahadevia.
 2008.
 Benefits and costs of immunizing children against influenza at school: An economic analysis based on a large cluster controlled clinical trial.
-Health Affair 27(2):W96–W104.
+Health Affairs 27(2):W96–W104.